ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 Supported Audio codecs: ["audio/mp4;codecs=avc1", "audio/mp4;codecs=mp4a"]
 ```

-That's unfortunate, Safari only supports 1 Audio format that no other browser support, even worse it's not an audio
+That's unfortunate, The only Audio format Safari supports isn't supported by any other browser, even worse it's not an audio
 encoding that [Google Speech-to-text supports](https://cloud.google.com/speech-to-text/docs/encoding).

 This means if we want to be able to serve Customers with shiny iPhone's we're going to need to convert it into a format